PermafrostDiscoveryGateway/viz-staging/README.md

 - It is assumed that incoming vector data comprises only valid polygons.
 This has not yet been tested with multi-polygons, points, lines, or other geometries.
 - It's also assumed that each incoming vector file is staged only once.
 If a file passes through the staging step twice, then all polygons from that file will be duplicated in the output (but with a different identifier).
 This is due to the fact that when a tile file already exists, additional polygons that belong to this tile will be appended to the file.

-## Running

-Requires Python version `3.9` and `libspatialindex` or `libspatialindex-dev`

-1. Follow the instructions to install [`libspatialindex`](https://libspatialindex.org/en/latest/) or [`libspatialindex-dev`](https://packages.ubuntu.com/bionic/libspatialindex-dev)
-2. Make sure that Python version 3.9 is installed (try `which python3.9`).
-3. Install `pdgstaging` from GitHub repo using pip: `pip install git+https://github.com/PermafrostDiscoveryGateway/viz-staging.git`
-4. Create a config JSON file for the staging job, see `help(pdgstaging.ConfigManager)` for details.
-See `pdgstaging.ConfigManager.defaults` for default config values.
-5. Run: `python -m pdgstaging -c '/path/to/config.json'`

-## Development

-Uses Python version `3.9`, packages listed under `requirements.txt`, and `libspatialindex` or `libspatialindex-dev`

-1. Follow the instructions to install [`libspatialindex`](https://libspatialindex.org/en/latest/) or [`libspatialindex-dev`](https://packages.ubuntu.com/bionic/libspatialindex-dev)
-2. Make sure you have Python version 3.9 installed and that you know the path to that version of Python (try `which python3.9`).
-3. Clone this repository.
-4. From within the newly created directory, create a virtual environment: `/usr/local/bin/python3.9 -m venv .venv` (where `/usr/local/bin/python3.9` is your path to version 3.9 of Python).
-5. Activate the environment: `source .venv/bin/activate`.
-6. Install dependencies: `pip install -r requirements.txt`.